ReinaMoon/Cosera_Report/CONTRIBUTING.md

-# How to contribute \n
+# How to contribute
-If you find a bug, please create an issue. \n
+If you find a bug, please create an issue.
 Code contributions can be made through pull requests.